In June 2017, someone opened an issue on GitHub Desktop: "Please add an option to ignore whitespace in diffs."

 Building Different

-My Senior Dev exists because we believe PR review deserves the same product attention that IDEs get.
+My Senior Dev exists because we believe software review deserves the same product attention that IDEs get.
 That deployment pipelines get.
 That monitoring dashboards get.

 Our approach: